-- Official transcripts reflecting all completed coursework must be sent directly to the Office of Admissions and Records from the issuing institution. - Transfer credit will be evaluated as transcripts are received (beginning with Fall 2017 applicants).
+- Official transcripts reflecting all completed coursework must be sent directly to the Office of Admissions and Records from the issuing institution. - Transfer credit will be evaluated as transcripts are received.
 The Registrar assesses and recommends the courses which apply toward degree requirements (articulation of course credits).
-Courses accepted for transfer credit have curriculum validity and are determined equal to the same courses at Northwest. - Credit hours are adjusted to the Northwest semester hour scale for students who transfer from other accredited postsecondary institutions. - If a student transfers from another institution and intends to graduate from Northwest with an associate's degree, at least 15 hours must be completed at Northwest in the area of study.

-- Courses transferred in will not count toward the Northwest GPA, but will be included in the Cumulative GPA for Mississippi Community College Board audit purposes. - The Registrar has final authority regarding the acceptance of credit.
+Courses accepted for transfer credit have curriculum validity and are determined equal to the same courses at Northwest.
+Note: Acceptable academic courses are English, mathematics, science, social science, humanities, and fine arts. - Credit hours are adjusted to the Northwest semester hour scale for students who transfer from other accredited postsecondary institutions. - If a student transfers from another institution and intends to graduate from Northwest with an associate's degree, at least 15 hours must be completed at Northwest in the area of study.
+For Career-Technical or Health Science programs, the 15 hours must be content-specific. - Courses transferred in will not count toward the Northwest GPA, but will be included in the Cumulative GPA for Mississippi Community College Board audit purposes. - The Registrar has final authority regarding the acceptance of credit.